plfa/plfa.github.io/src/plfa/part2/Lambda.lagda.md

 μ′ _ ⇒ _      =  ⊥-elim impossible
   where postulate impossible : ⊥
 ```
+We intend to apply the function only when the first term is a variable, which we
+indicate by postulating a term `impossible` of the empty type `⊥`.
+If we use
+C-c C-n to normalise the term

+  ƛ′ two ⇒ two

+Agda will return an answer warning us that the impossible has occurred:

+  ⊥-elim (plfa.part2.Lambda.impossible (`suc (`suc `zero)) (`suc (`suc `zero)))

+While postulating the impossible is a useful technique, it must be
+used with care, since such postulation could allow us to provide
+evidence of _any_ proposition whatsoever, regardless of its truth.

 The definition of `plus` can now be written as follows:
 ```
 plus′ : Term